snotskie/ttrpg/site/src/index.md

 ## About

-*Humanity, Blessed* is a rules-light TTRPG system inspired by our favorite games, designed to tell stories, about what it means to be human.
+*Humanity, Blessed* is a rules-light TTRPG system inspired by our favorite games, designed to tell stories, about what it means to be human, doing goofy, cool, fantastic little human things.

 ## Basic Stats